Acupuncturist, Chinese Herbalist, Shiatsu & Tui Na Practitioner

-Linda promotes a wide range of health initiatives in individual’s lives, aiming to empower and encourage all to increase their fitness and positive out look in life.
+Linda promotes a wide range of health initiatives in individual’s lives, aiming to empower and encourage all to increase their fitness and positive outlook in life.

 Examples of the areas she has experience with are;

-support during pregnancy, birth, postnatal
+Support during pregnancy, birth, postnatal.

-trauma, mental health such as anxiety, depression, post traumatic stress and learning to live with voices
+Trauma, mental health such as anxiety, depression, post-traumatic stress and learning to live with voices.

-While studying Community Studies and Psychology at Morley College Linda worked up until 1995 at "East West Herb Shop" in Covent Garden and later at "The Lotus Healing Centre" in St John's Wood where she gained insight into Eastern Food Energetics (how diet can be linked to recovery and treatment), the ancient art of meditation, yoga, Qi Qong and Tai Qi.
+While studying Community Studies and Psychology at Morley College Linda worked up until 1995 at "East West Herb Shop" in Covent Garden and later at "The Lotus Healing Centre" in St John's Wood where she gained insight into Eastern Food Energetics (how diet can be linked to recovery and treatment), the ancient art of meditation, yoga, Qi Gong and Tai Qi.

-Since 1998, through community health projects as a health workshop leader and individual shiatsu practitioner she has worked in
+Since 1998, through community health projects as a health workshop leader and individual shiatsu practitioner she has worked in:

 Drug Rehabilitation Centres (including Parole)